 End the secrecy at Alcoa's coal plant

-The Anglesea kindergarten had just one day warning before Alcoa detonated explosives at its asbestos-filled coal plant in Anglesea.
-Now the community can’t even get basic information about whether there is still asbestos in the plant or whether the town’s health was put at risk.
+Now the community can’t get the information they’re asking for about whether there is still asbestos in the plant and whether the town’s health was put at risk.
 Why?
-Because Labor is shielding Alcoa with special exemption from FOI laws.
+Because Labor and the Liberal National coalition are shielding Alcoa with special exemption from FOI laws.

 The Greens have twice now introduced new laws to remove this exemption.
 And twice now these changes have been blocked by the old parties.

 Sign our petition and tell Labor and the Liberals to end the secrecy.